Adding a New Dimension

 The world’s first 3-D sequencer

-Next Generation Sequencing will after the introduction of Theta no more be limited to surfaces and channels but analyzes instead by volume rather than area, increasing the potential number of reads in a run many times.
+Next Generation Sequencing will after the introduction of the patented Theta no more be limited to surfaces and channels but instead analyze by volume rather than area, increasing the potential number of reads in a run many times and at much lower cost.

 Under the hood